zenstackhq/zenstack-docs/blog/database-to-the-public/index.md

 > _Data from [Imperva](https://www.imperva.com/blog/never-leave-your-cloud-database-publicly-accessible/)._

+> _Time To First Connection: hours until the database was found and connected_

+> _Time To First Attack: hours until the database got its first attach_

 But things have been changing gradually during the past decade.
-The rise of serverless computing made it easy to spin up remotely hosted database instances and consume them from over the internet.
-Maybe too easy that sometimes you forget to think through security before start using it.
+The rise of serverless computing made it easy to spin up remote database instances and consume them from over the internet.
+An obvious bad practice?
+It's more complicated than a simple yes/no answer.

 Let's explore why this is happening, the different ways how it happens, and the risk implications.